punctum-im/protocol-old/PROTOCOL.md

 ___

-## List of valid REST API calls
+## List of valid REST API methods

-This section contains evert REST API call that can be made, alongside a description and expected output.
+This section contains required API methods, alongside a description.

-This section is intended for developement purposes only; most of the calls are properly explained above.
-This list is to be used as a referrence for possible implementations.
+All POST and PATCH methods MUST ignore the ``id`` value, if provided with one.

 ### GET /api/v1/instance